lf-edge/eden/docs/vhost.md

 # LIO in eve

-Инструкция по ручной натсройке vHost в EVE на примере target fileio
+Instruction for manually configuring vHost in EVE using target fileio as an example

 ## Example